 Here’s the thing.
 The political system in a country such as Britain has both a right-wing and a left-wing ‘face’.
 For the last five years we have been staring into the former, and view has not been pretty.
 Under the Conservatives, many British workers have seen drastic reductions in their wages and living conditions.
 Disabled people and welfare recipients (dubbed ‘benefit claimants’ in the tabloid media) have been particularly hard hit.
 In London, rents and house prices have reached insane levels, leading to a veritable social cleansing of the poor.
 While no mass movement has yet emerged to oppose them, these developments have left people bitter, furious and in many cases suicidal.

 It’s hardly surprising that those seeking an end to this miserable state of affairs eagerly embrace political promises of a ‘fairer society’, or even ‘socialism’.
 And it is here that the left-wing ‘face’ of capitalism hoves into view.
-At moments when people become disillusioned with the system, left-wing political parties can help to contain public anger by channelling it into the safety and, ultimately, futility of parliamentary politics.
+At moments when people become disillusioned with the system, left-wing political parties can help to contain and dissipate public anger.
 The ‘anti-austerity’ party Syriza has recently played this role in Greece.